muratk5n/thirdwave/en/README.md

 ---

-Excessive comm can be a problem; RU prepared itself for that
+Excessive comm can be a problem; RU is prepared for that bcz it is preferred by NATO.

 NYT: "On Front Lines, Communication Breakdowns Prove Costly for Ukraine..
 In the waning days of the battle for the eastern city of